-- Leave the vicinity and choose another locale if you wish to discuss/review your assessment. - Do not sit in your vehicle and go over the results of the assessment. - If you completed the visit by yourself, call and /or email your friend/housemate upon completion of the home visit to notify him/her that you are safe.
+- Leave the vicinity and choose another locale to park / pull over if you wish to discuss/review your assessment. - Do not sit in your vehicle and go over the results of the assessment in front of the participant's location. - If you completed the visit by yourself, call and /or email your supervisor / a friend/housemate upon completion of the home visit to notify him/her that you are safe.
 The particular plan for notification should be clearly agreed upon between you and your friend/housemate.